 - “Return to sport is tolerated following Reverse total shoulder arthroplasty; however, studies are short to medium term only and although the reported complication rate is low, the studies did not include radiographic evaluation.
 Longer term studies with subgroup analysis evaluating common recreational activities after Reverse total shoulder arthroplasty are required, particularly in the younger population, in order to establish clear post-operative guidelines.”

-When shoulder replacement has a higher risk for failure
+When shoulder replacement has a higher risk for failure and causes shoulder pain

 The above statement is not an opinion, it is in the research:

 - In a paper published in the March 2017 issue of the Journal of Shoulder and Elbow Surgery, doctors in Germany evaluated and identified risk factors for the development of intraoperative and postoperative surgical complications in total shoulder arthroplasty in patients with primary osteoarthritis.
 Twenty-seven complications (9.8%) in 275 shoulder arthroplasties were recorded.
 Mostly from patients who practiced poor lifestyle choices.(5)

 - Also appearing in the Journal of Shoulder and Elbow Surgery, February 2017 issue, doctors at the Steadman Hawkins Clinic of the Carolinas wrote that patients’ resilience, that is the ability to bounce back or recover from stress, an increasingly recognized psychometric property, would do better than patients who do not do well with stress.
 The patients with low resilience would suffer from greater shoulder complications.(6)